Kreischberg

 Kreischberg is an Austrian ski resort in Styria, Austria.

 The area includes the adjacent Rosenkranzhöhe and offers 40 kilometres of slopes altogether.
 In December 2013, Kreischberg was considered the first 10-seater gondola in Styria.
-In recent years the resort has been awarded multiple times for its high quality slopes.
+Recently, the resort has been awarded multiple times for its high-quality slopes.

 Landscape

-Compared to other ski resorts, Kreischberg is known for an above-average amount of snowboarders, which is due to very broad and some relatively flat slopes.
+Compared to other ski resorts, Kreischberg is known for having an above-average number of snowboarders.
+This is due to its extensive and somewhat relatively flat slopes.
 For this reason, it has been a venue for multiple national and international snowboarding competitions.

 Competitions

-In addition to the FIS Snowboarding World Championships in 2003, FIS-Telemark-World Cup in 2009 and other international competitions, the FIS Freestyle Ski and Snowboarding World Championships 2015 was held at Kreischberg and Lachtal Ski Area from January 15 to the 25th.
+In addition to the FIS Snowboarding World Championships in 2003, FIS-Telemark-World Cup in 2009, and other international competitions, the FIS Freestyle Ski and Snowboarding World Championships 2015 was held at Kreischberg and Lachtal Ski Area from January 15 to the 25th.

 Management and operation

-Since August 2014, Karl Fussi and Reinhard Kargl as managing directors have been in charge of the ski resort.
+Since August 2014, Karl Fussi and Reinhard Kargl have been in charge of the ski resort as managing directors.

 Kreischberg owns 88,5 % of the nearby ski resort Lachtal.
 Due to this close cooperation, a joint ticket is offered for the two ski areas.

 Background

-The ski resort is named after a flattening north from Rosenkranzhöhe (2118 m.a.A) and is located in the northeastern part of the Gurktal Alps, at 1981 m.a.A.
-Especially at the northern part of the mountain (Sankt Georgen ob Murau, Stadl an der Mur) there are several logging roads and trails.
+The ski resort is named after a flattening north of Rosenkranzhöhe (2118 m.a.A).
+It is located in the northeastern part of the Gurktal Alps, at 1981 m.a.A.
+Several logging roads and trails are especially present in the northern part of the mountain (Sankt Georgen ob Murau, Stadl an der Mur).

 International Competitions

-The Kreischberg ski resort has been the host of the FIS Freestyle Ski & Snowboard World Cup, taking place from January 15 to 25 in 2015.
+The Kreischberg ski resort hosted the FIS Freestyle Ski & Snowboard World Cup from January 15 to 25 in 2015.

-Based on their own measurements, Kreischberg has the largest halfpipe in Europe and they regularly contribute to the Snowboarding World Cup competitions.
+Based on their own measurements, Kreischberg has the largest halfpipe in Europe, and they regularly participate in the Snowboarding World Cup competitions.

-In 2003, the Kreischberg hosted the FIS Snowboard World Cup, and during the 2004/05 season, they were the first ski resort in Austria to host the FIS-Skicross World Cup.
+In 2003, Kreischberg hosted the FIS Snowboard World Cup, and during the 2004/05 season, it was the first ski resort in Austria to host the FIS—Skicross World Cup.
 In January 2009, the FIS-Telemark was held at Kreischberg.